 - Image and photo frames

-- Photo straightening and visual effects, including blur, vignette, filters, and transparent images
+- Photo editing: Photo straightening and visual effects, including blur, vignette, filters, background color change and transparent backgrounds

 - Design grids

 - Badges and stickers for your photos and thousands of free icons

 - You can invite members and create your own collaboration team

 - A content planner to schedule your social media posts